hartwigmedical/pipeline5/README.md

 #### 1.4.1 Alignment
 Under normal circumstances Pv5 starts with the input of one to _n_ paired-end FASTQ files produced by sequencing.
 The first task of the pipeline is to align these reads to the human reference genome (using the BWA algorithm).
 We use the largest core counts available and parallelise by sample (tumor/normal) and lane within each sample to achieve reasonable performance.

-It is worth noting there are both a pre-processing and post-processing step done here.
-After the alignment is complete, we run a sambamba sort and index.
+Mark duplicates and sorting is performed after the per lane alignments with [Sambamba](https://lomereiter.github.io/sambamba/).

 #### 1.4.2 WGS Metrics
 Our downstream QC tools require certain metrics about the BAM.
 These are produced using Picard tools